 What is a Bike Tour in Buenos Aires like?

-- You should first contact the company that organizes the tours and they’ll tell you how to complete a booking.
-You should receive information about the meeting point, start time and, of course, also about the payment.
+- You should first contact the company that organizes the tours.
+They’ll tell you how to complete a booking.
+You should receive information: about the meeting point, start time and, of course, also about the payment.
 Most of the times, you can do the booking online and receive an automated confirmation.

 - You could test the bike and set the seat height according to your comfort.
 You could also check which is the helmet that best suits your head size.